Particle density in diffusion-limited annihilating systems: Proof of main results on the integer lattice

 We claim that $R\leq L_{1+D}$ on the event $F_k$.
 Indeed, for $F_k$ to occur, the $A$-particles initially in $[1,k-1]$ must annihilate all $B$-particles on that interval (and in particular $D\geq 0$).
-The remaining $D$ $A$-particles can then annihilate at most the first $D$ $B$-particles to the right of position~$k$.
-If $F_k$ does not occur, then $R=0$ and so $R\leq L_{1+\abs{D}}$.
-Thus it follows from \eqref{eq:gr1} and \eqref{eq:gr2} that
+The remaining $D$ $A$-particles can then annihilate at most the first $D$ $B$-particles to the right of position~$k$, which makes $R$ at most the distance from $k$ to the $(1+D)$th $B$-particle to its right.
+And if $F_k$ does not occur, then $R=0$.
+Hence $R\leq L_{1+\abs{D}}$ regardless of whether $F_k$ occurs.
+Thus it follows from \eqref{eq:gr1} that

 Hence

 where the final equality uses \eqref{eq:E[L_i]} together with the independence of $D$ from $(L_i)_{i\geq 1}$.
 Taking expectations gives